 Rate of DML changes

-As the database modifies more rows, columnar data becomes more stale.
+As the number of modified rows increases, the percentage of stale columnar data increases.
 The transaction journal grows, increasing the need to use the buffer cache to satisfy queries.

 Type of DML operations

 Typically, inserts have less performance overhead than deletes and updates because inserts often go into a new data block.

 Location of modified rows within a data block

 Changes grouped within the same database block or table partition have less effect then changes distributed across an entire table.
 Versioning every IMCU has a greater impact than versioning a small number of IMCUs.